By Ted Barrett and Tom Cohen

-However, some Senate Republicans — including several in leadership positions — came out against the bill.
+But after reading details of the agreement, many Senate Republicans — including several in leadership positions — came out against the bill.

 “I’d really like to stay within the (spending) caps,” complained GOP Sen. John Boozman of Arkansas.
-“This busts the caps, and as a result, I’ll vote against it.”
+“This busts the caps and as a result I’ll vote against it.”

 Three leading tea party-backed senators with 2016 presidential aspirations — Rand Paul of Kentucky, Ted Cruz of Texas, and Marco Rubio of Florida — also have come out against the budget compromise for similar reasons.